MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab02B_Configuring Omnichannel.md

     ![Graphical user interface, text, application, email Description automatically generated](./IMAGES/Lab02/L2P140.png)

-1. [] Select **OK** and view your completed scenario.
+1. [] Select **OK** and **Save** to view your completed scenario.
 This will be used to kick off the conversation and allow the other MCH_PatientService scenario to be invoked through the authored card.

     ![Table Description automatically generated with low confidence](./IMAGES/Lab02/L2P141.png)